SITE UNDER CONSTRUCTION

 Nitrogen dioxide (NO2)

-Studies have shown that symptoms of bronchitis in asthmatic children increase in association with long-term exposure to nitrogen dioxide (NO2).
-Reduced lung function growth is also linked to NO2.
+Studies have shown that symptoms of bronchitis in asthmatic children increase in association with long-term exposure to NO2.
+Reduced lung function growth is also linked to this pollutant.

 Sulphur dioxide (SO2)